-The database prepared by Prados de la Escosura offers updated historical national accounts -including GDP estimates, both from the demand and supply standpoint- and provides a statistical base of unquestionable value for investigating the evolution of Spanish economic activity over the last 169 years.
+The database prepared by Prados de la Escosura offers updated historical national accounts -including GDP estimates, both from the demand and supply standpoint- and provides a statistical base of unquestionable value for investigating the evolution of Spanish economic activity since 1850.
 The new database revises and expands the estimates offered in El Progreso Económico de España, 1850-2000 (Prados de la Escosura, 2003) and Spanish Economic Growth, 1850 – 2015 (Prados de la Escosura, 2017).

 The following is a tool for visualizing the main historical series of supply and demand, as well as for international comparison of per capita GDP: